How Many Keywords Should You Use for SEO

 how many keywords should you use for seo serp

 • Dominating content type – Get a feel for what types of content are ruling the game.
-You’ll notice popular formats like videos, articles, landing pages, and product pages taking the spotlight.
+Popular formats like videos, articles, landing pages, and product pages are spotlighted.

 • Dominating content format – Look closely at the content formats rocking the charts.
 You’ll see reviews, comparisons, listicles, how-to guides, and opinion-based articles stealing the show – that is generally evergreen content.